sk97045/booknotes/system-design/system-design-interview/chapter05 - Design a Rate Limiter/README.md

 There are several challenges to consider:
  * Race condition
  * Synchronization
+ * Scaling
+   1. Multi-Leader replication: Could increase write throughput, but at the cost of synchronization (using CRDT)
+   2. Single-Leader replication: Read/Write from Master, replica in sync with master.
+Sharding can help in increasing the througput.

 In case of race conditions, the counter might not be updated correctly when mutated by multiple instances:
 ![race-condition](images/race-condition.png)